nestorFormatGroup/FileTestSuite/README.md

 Remark about file "Geburtstage":
 * These are not real persons with their real birthdays.
 It was an example during a school lesson only.

+Test in january 2017
+Sigfried has an idea about the file format for all files except for: riceflÃ¤ch.dot'
+GS8_ZWKR.TXT'
+KRETA.TXT'

+For riceflÃ¤ch.dot' TRId and File Utility do not have any ideas, either and the file is supposedly empty.
+It has 0 kb and seems to be indeed empty.